-- 2.1 The Board of Trustees: Trustees should promote an open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
+2.1 The Board of Trustees: Trustees should promote an open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
 They carry the overall responsibility for ensuring that people are protected and that safeguarding responsibilities are met through this policy.
-This overall responsibility has been delegated to the Performance Committee. - 2.2 Designated committee: Performance Committee is responsible for the sign-off of this policy and providing necessary scrutiny of management reports. - 2.3 Lead Executive Director: Director of Corporate Governance and Compliance is the identified Executive lead for this policy and responsible for ensuring that safeguarding issues are managed and internal reporting and monitoring is in accordance with the polices and expectations laid out in any associated procedures.
-Whilst responsibility is retained with the Director of Corporate Governance and Compliance, day to day responsibility is delegated to the Head of Corporate Governance and Compliance. - 2.4 Directors & Heads of Department: Are responsible for ensuring they review and revise policies and procedures as needed and in support of the Director of Corporate Governance and Compliance, have overarching understanding of serious issues, themes, trends and patterns, and relevant monitoring systems are in place to support best practice.
+This overall responsibility has been delegated to the Performance Committee.

+2.2 Designated committee: Performance Committee is responsible for the sign-off of this policy and providing necessary scrutiny of management reports.
+It meets on a bi-monthly basis.

+2.3 Lead Executive Director: Director of Adult Services and Safeguarding is the identified Executive lead for this policy and responsible for ensuring that safeguarding issues are managed and internal reporting and monitoring is in accordance with the polices and expectations laid out in any associated procedures.

+2.4 Directors & Heads of Department: Are responsible for ensuring they review and revise policies and procedures as needed and in support of the Director of Adult Services and Safeguarding, have overarching understanding of serious issues, themes, trends and patterns, and relevant monitoring systems are in place to support best practice.
 They provide the first approval of this policy prior to approval from the Performance Committee.
-Designated Safeguarding Leads have been identified in departments as follows: - Head of Adult Service - Director of Children, Young People and Families - Director of Housing and Property
+Designated Safeguarding Leads have been identified in departments as follows:

+- Director of Adult Service and Safeguarding

+- Director of Children, Young People and Families

+- Director of Housing and Property